Shirakumo/radiance-tutorial/Part 1.md

                :r-clip))
 ```

 Reload the system, and a standard database implementation should be pulled in.
 It should also automatically connect to a default database instance so that we can go ahead with using it straight away.
+Note that if you try to load your system now after starting a fresh Lisp image, you will get an error, noting that the environment is unset.
+The environment is basically what decides which implementations to use for which interfaces.
+Since your system now depends on an interface, it can't load it without knowing this mapping.
+The `default` environment should be fine for now, so you can get by that error by choosing the first `continue` restart.

-First we'll need to define a schema.
-Database backends are not required to respect a schema, but some backends require you to define one.
-As such, you should always define a schema, even if it might be unnecessary for some.
+Now.
+Before we can store data away, we'll need to define a schema.
+Not all database implementations require a schema to operate, but some of them do.
+As such, you should always define a schema, even if it might be unnecessary for your specific choice of database.
+After all, if you're developing an application for general use, you can't constrain it to a particular setup.

-However, you might realise that there's a bit of a conundrum.
+When you start thinking about the schema definition, you might realise that there's a bit of a conundrum.
 You can't just define the database schema as a top-level form, since at the time your application is loaded, the database might not have been connected yet.
+The connection only happens once Radiance is started up.
 This is where Radiance's trigger system comes in handy.
 The interface for the database specifies that a hook called `database:connected` is triggered whenever the database is ready.
+We can make use of that.

 ```common-lisp
 (define-trigger db:connected ()